Inside the Dubai Desert Conservation Reserve (DDCR)

 What animals will I see in the DDCR?

-Arabian oryx sightings run at roughly 90% on a morning safari and 75% on an evening safari; the unfenced herd inside the DDCR is the largest in Dubai.
-Sand gazelle sightings hit 70% at dusk and 45% at dawn.
-MacQueen's bustard appears in 40% of trips during winter migration (November to February).
-Sand fox sightings sit near 25%, mostly at dawn.
-Gordon's wildcat, the rarest resident, shows under 5% even with a ranger guide.
+Arabian oryx are almost always seen on a morning safari and commonly seen on an evening safari; the unfenced herd inside the DDCR is the largest in Dubai.
+Sand gazelle are commonly seen at dusk and sometimes at dawn.
+MacQueen's bustard is sometimes seen during winter migration (November to February).
+Sand fox are occasionally seen, mostly at dawn.
+Gordon's wildcat, the rarest resident, is rarely seen even with a ranger guide.
 Falcons and dabb lizards are common year round. -

 Can I stay overnight in the DDCR?

 Yes.
 Al Maha, a Luxury Collection Desert Resort, sits inside the reserve and offers 42 private suites with plunge pools, each opening onto unbroken desert.
-Rates run AED 4,500 to AED 11,500 per suite per night, including two daily activities (camel trek, falconry, wildlife drive, archery, or horse ride) and full board.
-Outside Al Maha, no overnight stays are permitted inside the DDCR perimeter; Bab Al Shams and Sonara Camp sit adjacent to the reserve but on public-access land. -
+Rates vary by season, check current pricing, and typically include two daily activities (camel trek, falconry, wildlife drive, archery, or horse ride) and full board.
+Outside Al Maha, no overnight resort stays are available inside the DDCR perimeter; Bab Al Shams sits outside the reserve in the Al Qudra area, and Sonara Camp hosts its dinner experience inside the reserve without resort accommodation. -

 Is alcohol served inside the DDCR?

 Yes, at the licensed venues.
 Al Maha Resort holds a full alcohol licence and serves wine, beer, and spirits at the Al Diwaan restaurant, the lobby bar, and via in-suite dining.
-Platinum Heritage's Heritage Dinner Safari inside the reserve serves wine and beer with the dinner course.
-Day-trip safaris from operators without an in-reserve dining licence run dry.
+Sonara Camp's dinner experience inside the reserve sells alcohol at a paid bar.
+Most day-trip safari routes run dry.
 Confirm at booking; the licensing differs by operator and route. -

 Are children allowed on DDCR safaris?

 Yes, on every DDCR operator route except a small handful of high-intensity dune-bashing slots (minimum age 6 on those specific routes).
-The signature sunrise camel trek runs from age 5 upward; Platinum Heritage's vintage Land Rover Heritage Safari accepts children from age 3 with adult supervision.
-Al Maha Resort accepts children of all ages in suites; the spa and select activities carry a minimum age of 12.
+The signature sunrise camel trek runs from age 5 upward; the heritage-fleet operator's vintage Land Rover Heritage Safari takes children from age 5, with younger children requiring a private booking.
+Al Maha Resort does not take young children; the resort applies a minimum guest age of around 8.
 Confirm the route-specific age cap at booking, DDCR routes vary more than public-desert routes.